-Fringe Benefit Factor Determining Source Housing, education, and local transportation Location of your principal place of work Tax reimbursement Location of the jurisdiction that imposed the tax for which you were reimbursed Hazardous or hardship duty pay Location of the hazardous or hardship duty zone for which you received the pay Moving expense reimbursement Location of your new principal place of work
+Fringe Benefit Factor Determining Source Housing, education, and local transportation Location of your principal place of work Tax reimbursement Location of the jurisdiction that imposed the tax for which you were reimbursed Hazardous or hardship duty pay Location of the hazardous or hardship duty zone for which you received the pay Moving expense reimbursement Location of your new principal place of work your compensation than the time or geographical basis.
+If you use an alternative basis, you must keep (and have available for inspection) records to document why the alternative basis more properly determines the source of your compensation.
+Also, if your total compensation from all sources was \$250,000 or more, you must check the box on Form 1116, line 1b, and attach a written statement to your tax return that sets forth all of the following:

-You can determine the source based on the location of your former principal place of work if you have sufficient evidence that such determination of source is more appropriate under the facts and circumstances of your case.
+\You can determine the source based on the location of your former principal place of work if you have sufficient evidence that such determination of source is more appropriate under the facts and circumstances of your case.

-- The specific compensation income, or the specific fringe benefit, for which you are using the alternative basis, - 3.
-For each item in (2), the alternative basis of allocation of source used. - For each item in (2), a computation showing how the alternative allocation was computed, and - A comparison of the dollar amount of the U.S. compensation and foreign compensation sourced under both the alternative basis and the time or geographical basis discussed earlier.
+- Your name and social security number (written across the top of the statement), - The specific compensation income, or the specific fringe benefit, for which you are using the alternative basis, - 3.
+For each item in (2), the alternative basis of allocation of source used, - For each item in (2), a computation showing how the alternative allocation was computed, and - A comparison of the dollar amount of the U.S. compensation and foreign compensation sourced under both the alternative basis and the time or geographical basis discussed earlier.